IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - As a user, I want to see the favicon on every page
 - As a user, I want to see the pop ups with different colors
-- As a user, I want to see toast message
-    - If I do a modification
-    - If there is a problem with the modification
 - As a user, I want to see my currency on every page

-#### Other

-- As a user, I want to get feedback if
-    - Sign up:
-        - The username is used by somebody else
-        - I could sign up
-    - Log in:
-        - I give a wrong username or password
-        - I logged in
-    - Log out:
-        - I logged out
-    - Create:
-        - New group item
-        - New sub group item
-        - There is an existing year-month-group combination exist under the username
-    - Edit:
-        - Group item
-        - There is an existing year-month-group combination exist under the username
-        - The actual group contains sub item(s)
-        - Sub group item
-    - Delete:
-        - Group item
-        - There is an existing year-month-group combination exist under the username
-        - Sub group item
 - As a user I want see the Incomes in green
 - As a user I want see the Expenses in red
 - As a user I want see the Zero balance in blank

 #### Database